stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 - Each snapshot can be named with a custom text label.
 This label is shown while hovering above the snapshot button if parameter tooltips are enabled.

+- [GLUE](./Glue.md) labels can be dynamically changed on different snapshots if a GLUE module is controlled by 8FACE mk2.

 ## Changelog

 - v1.9.0